prafullgarg/Python-Projects/DS/README.md

 #DS --> Stands for Data Structures

-##This folder consits off all DS implemetations using python.
+##This folder consits off all DS implemetations using python. this is python